Deed of Variation for Will

 This is one of our best-selling templates, with over 200 sold!

-Customise our deed template to the specific individual requirements of your matter.
-It comes complete with a detailed guide that steps you through each clause in the deed.
+Customise our deed template to the specific individual requirements of your situation.
+It comes complete with a detailed guide that leads you through each clause in the deed.

 Our detailed drafting guidance notes (free with the template) set out a clause-by-clause explanation of the deed.
 This makes completing the final Deed of Variation simple.